 The Happy Agent is a must-read for anyone contemplating a realty career and the perfect antidote for agents seeking a more productive, less stressful direction for their realty business.

-for consumers curious about the ins and outs of buying and selling real estate.
-If you own a home - whether freehold or condominium - and intend to sell it one day, or plan to buy one in a city, suburban or rural area, or you want to buy land and build a custom home, the information provided in is book will prepare you for the experience.
+If you own a home - whether freehold or condominium - and intend to sell it one day, or plan to buy one in a city, suburban or rural area, or you want to buy land and build a custom home, the information provided in this book will prepare you for the experience.
 It will help you understand the sometimes complex process involved.
 Anxious decisions will become informed decisions.

 Sensitively written with wit and a pinch of whimsy, this part monograph, personal memoir and philosophical essay applies a few concepts supported by forward-thinking leaders in the fields of communication, philosophy, psychology, spirituality and quantum physics.

-Sprinkled throughout, readers will find personal life stories and controversial social-political commentaries on the current state of our industry and what may be in store for us.
+Sprinkled throughout, readers will find personal life stories and controversial social-political commentaries on the current state of the real estate industry and what may be in store for those in the trade.
 It’s designed, not as an exhaustive life treatise, however, but merely as a guiding compass, an overture, a whetting of your appetite to delve further into the examination of self and the wonderful mysteries of life.
 The Happy Agent may nudge you down a new path of self-discovery towards the achievement of a thriving, sustainable, organically-driven practice and an enriched life of love, joy and abundance.

 If your heart is open, if your mind’s door is unbolted and slightly ajar, get ready for a sliver of light to penetrate that crack.
 If you glean just one new idea – just one – from The Happy Agent, then I respectfully suggest that your investment of a pittance of your money and time will have been a judicious one.